MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-01.md

 In this tutorial, you'll build a Docker container image directly in Azure and deploy it to Azure Container Apps.
 Container Apps run in the context of an environment, which is supported by an Azure Virtual Networks (VNet).
 VNets are a fundamental building block for your private network in Azure.
 Container Apps allows you to expose your container app to the public web by enabling ingress.

-To set up continuous integration and continuous delivery (CI/CD), you connect to a GitHub account, repository, and branch.
-In addition, you create an Azure Active Directory service principal (or using an existing) context with role-based access control.
+To set up continuous integration and continuous delivery (CI/CD), you'll connect Container App to a GitHub account, repository, and branch.
+In addition, you'll create an Azure Active Directory service principal (or using an existing) context with role-based access control.

 The tutorial sample web app uses PostgreSQL to store data.
 The sample code connects to PostgreSQL via a connection string.
-The connection string is stored securely using an [Azure Service Connector](/azure/service-connector/overview), which helps you connect Azure compute services to other backing services.
 During the configuration of the Container App, the tutorial walks you through the service connector.

 ## Prerequisites